(Content edited February 2021)

 - Repeat the stretch and fold process once or twice more at 30 minutes intervals.
 In general once more for higher gluten modern wheat flours and twice more for “ancient grains” such as spelt with naturally lower gluten content – you will know when it is ready, you want a springy, firm dough.

 - After the final stretch and fold tuck the ends in and put the dough in an oiled bread tin to rise if you want to make a tin loaf for sandwiches etc. If you want to make a boule/cob form the dough into a tight ball and put into a basket lined by a well-floured cloth such as a tea-towel.
-The sort of cheap third-world woven baskets you can get at dollar stores etc are ideal and very cheap.
+The sort of cheap third-world woven baskets you can get at dollar stores etc are ideal.

 Nearly there – at this stage it’s better to have the environment fairly warm.
-If your kitchen isn’t that hot, like ours in winter, put the bread for its final rise into an insulated cooler box with a jug of hot water.
-If you don’t have a large cooler then a cardboard box, a small cupboard etc will do or you can put it in the oven with the light on which usually generates enough heat
+If your kitchen isn’t that hot, like ours in winter, put the bread for its final rise into an insulated cooler box with a jug of hot water or into the oven with the light on – this generates just the right temperature.
+If you don’t have a large cooler then a cardboard box, a small cupboard etc will do.

 The final rise should take about an hour to an hour and a half usually – if it needs a bit longer, that’s fine.
 It will approximately double in volume – if you are using wheat flour that will certainly happen, if you are using a lower gluten flour like spelt it will be less evident but all will be well.

-Heat the oven to 450F (400F is OK too, but no lower).
+Heat the oven to 450F (400F is OK too, but no lower) – 25F lower if you use a fan oven.
 Put a shallow pan in the bottom filled with boiling water to create a nice steamy atmosphere.

 If you are making boules/cobs gently invert them from the baskets onto a baking sheet with baking parchment on it.
 Or put into a pre-heated Dutch Oven, there’s a new note about this further down the page.